zhixiangteoh/eecs280-notes/midterm/midterm.md

 - Printing C-style string will print all characters from pointer to current character up to but **excluding** null character
   - e.g. `cout << cstr[2];` prints `llo`

-#### C-strings are treated as a whole when printed as opposed to arrays printing addresses
+#### i.
+C-strings are treated as a whole when printed as opposed to arrays printing addresses

 Covered [above](#identify-what-aspects-of-a-c-strings-make-it-different-from-a-regular-array).

-#### Null character is not part of length of c-string but included as an element of the underlying array
+#### ii.
+Null character is not part of length of c-string but included as an element of the underlying array

 This one is important.